 Before starting this process, you must consult a professional regarding the advantages and disadvantages of the S corp election.
 Not only do you need to learn about the outcome, but make sure your organization is eligible for this election too.

 Congratulations on being accepted as an S corporation; The next step is to find out how much and when you will get paid.
 In other words, you need to know how the payroll for single shareholder S Corp works.
-The starting point to determine your salary is the IRS rule regarding reasonable compensation for shareholder-employees.
-You need to follow this rule because it protects your company from assessments of tax penalties and interest.

 One of the significant factors used by the IRS to determine what constitutes reasonable compensation is the source of the S corporation gross receipts and what the shareholder-employee did for the S corporation to help generate those receipts.